📊 RMAX Key Takeaways

 Key Metrics to Watch

-- Operating margin sustainability and ability to reduce cost structure
+- Operating margin path to profitability

 - Revenue growth (YoY)